Fast randomized numerical rank estimation for numerically low-rank matrices: Sketching roughly preserves singular values: for leading

 \subsection{Choice of sketch matrix}

 In our analysis we have mainly focused on Gaussian embedding matrices, as they are the most well-studied class of random matrices and allow us to derive sharp constants.
-As mentioned before, a Gaussian matrix $G\in\R^{n\times r}$ with iid entries $\mathcal{N}(0,1)$ can be transformed to a Gaussian embedding matrix by scaling with $1/\sqrt{r}$.
-The resulting matrix $X = G/\sqrt{r}$ has iid entries $\mathcal{N}(0,1/r)$.
-Gaussian embedding matrices are often the simplest sketch to implement.
-While it requires $O(mnr)$ operations to compute $AX$, when $r=O(1)$ the complexity is optimal as $mn$ is a lower bound, since clearly all entries need to be read.
-In fact Gaussian sketches can be among the fastest to execute when $r=O(1)$.
+A Gaussian embedding matrix is a random matrix with iid entries $\mathcal{N}(0,1/r)$.
+They are often the simplest sketch to implement.
+While it requires $O(mnr)$ operations to compute $AX$, when $r=O(1)$ the complexity is optimal as $mn$ is a lower bound for dense $A$, as clearly all entries of $A$ need to be read.
+In fact, Gaussian sketches can be among the fastest to execute when $r=O(1)$.
+Furthermore, Gaussian is the most efficient type of embedding in the sense that an embedding for an $r$-dimensional subspace can be achieved with high probability using $\mathcal{O}(r)$ samples.

-Otherwise, if $r\gg 1$, other, more structured, class of sketch matrices have been suggested and employed to speed up the computation of $AX$.
-These include the FFT-based subsampled randomized Fourier transform (SRFT) and subsampled randomized Hadamard transform (SRHT) matrices, along with sparse matrices~\cite{cohen2016nearly,clarkson2017low,kane2014sparser}.
+Otherwise, if $r\gg 1$, other, more structured, classes of sketch matrices have been suggested and employed to speed up the computation of $AX$.
+These include subsampled randomized trigonometric transforms (SRTTs)~\cite{MartinssonTroppacta}, hashed randomized trigonometric transforms (HRTTs)~\cite{zhenshao}, and sparse matrix embeddings \cite{cohen2016nearly,clarkson2017low,kane2014sparser}.

-In particular, subsampled randomized trigonometric transforms (SRTT) such as the subsampled randomized Hadamard, Fourier, discrete cosine or discrete Hartley transforms are random embeddings that allow fast application to a matrix.
+In particular, SRTTs such as the subsampled randomized Hadamard, Fourier, discrete cosine or discrete Hartley transforms are random embeddings that allow fast application to a matrix.
 The use of these sketches can be justified by Theorem~\ref{thm:embed}.
-While they come with weaker theoretical guarantees than Gaussian embeddings~\cite{Tropp2011ImprovedTransform} (in that a larger sketch is needed to ensure it is an embedding with high probability), empirical evidence strongly suggests that they usually perform just as well (we discuss pathological cases and a remedy in Section~\ref{sec:gaps}).
-Throughout the paper, we will denote an SRTT matrix by $\Theta$.
-Assuming post-multiplication by an SRTT, such that $\Theta\in\F^{n\times r}$ where $n\geq r$, it takes the form
+While they come with weaker theoretical guarantees than Gaussian embeddings~\cite{Tropp2011ImprovedTransform} (in that the size of the sketch needs to be at least $\mathcal{O}(r\log r)$ to ensure an embedding with high probability), empirical evidence strongly suggests that they usually perform just as well.

-where $D\in\R^{n\times n}$ is a diagonal matrix of independent random signs, $F$ is an $n\times n$ orthogonal trigonometric transform, and the columns of $S\in\R^{n\times r}$ are a random subset of the columns of the $n\times n$ identity matrix.
-We will often write $\mathcal{F} = FD$ to denote the mixing part of the embedding, and $\mathcal{S} = S\sqrt{\frac{n}{r}}$ to denote the sampling operation.
-Note that, unlike for Gaussian random matrices, the scaling necessary to make $\Theta$ an embedding matrix is included in the definition.
-The different types of SRTTs (Hadamard, Fourier, cosine, Hartley) correspond to the different choices of $F$.
 The performance of SRTT matrices is discussed more in the next section.